vitskvara/GenModels.jl/README.md

 # GenerativeModels.jl
 A collection of deep neural generative models based on the Flux library.
+Most models have a simple constructor for convolutional versions.
+For details on how to use this package, see the tests.

 ## Models implemented: